 Select Clients & Publications

-The Adventure Handbook, Because Records, Brick Magazine, Champion, Crack Magazine, Creative Review, Domino Records, Footlocker Europe, Infectious Records, Intern Magazine, It’s Nice That, Lucky Number Records, Mom + Pop Records, Ninja Tune Records, Nylon/Popular Magazine, Polaroid Originals, Printed Pages, Q Magazine, Riposte Magazine, Rollacoaster Magazine, Rough Trade, Sony Music, Suitcase Magazine, TATE, The Telegraph, Transgressive Records, Universal Music, Vice, Warner Music, Wonderland Magazine.
+Brick Magazine, Champion, Crack Magazine, Creative Review, Domino Records, Footlocker Europe, i-D, It’s Nice That, Ninja Tune Records, Nylon/Popular Magazine, Polaroid Originals, Q Magazine, RA, Riposte Magazine, Rough Trade, Sony Music, Suitcase Magazine, TATE, The Telegraph, Universal Music, Vice, Warner Music, Wonderland.

 - XX Creating Equality, M&C Saatchi London – March 2018